 About the Author:

 Kristin Martinez, M.A., CCC-SLP, received her M.A. from the University of Colorado at Boulder, and has been a speech-language pathologist for 19 years.
-Kristin served students in her local school district and in private practice before starting as a telepractitioner with PresenceLearning in 2013.
-Kristin has presented on the topic of teletherapy nationwide and currently serves as the Head of Clinical Standards and Outreach for PresenceLearning.
+Kristin served students in her local school district and in private practice for 13 years before starting as a telepractitioner with PresenceLearning in 2013.
+Kristin has presented on the topic of teletherapy nationwide and currently serves as the Clinical Director, SLP & OT, for PresenceLearning.

 More on Telepractice:

 Equity and Access to Speech-Language Services for Students via Teletherapy (.1 ASHA CEU)